TITLE Event and Meeting Services Coordinator

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: Three years successful experience in general office work is required.
+Experience: Three years of general office experience or an equivalent combination of education and experience is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES